ESCOMP/CISM-wrapper/doc/source/t-compsets.rst

 ``f09_g17``.
 The code base was close to the final CESM2.0 release.
 For more details, see `<https://svn-ccsm-inputdata.cgd.ucar.edu/trunk/inputdata/lnd/dlnd7/CPLHIST_SNO/i.e20.I1850Clm50Sp.f09_g17.001_c180502/README>`__.

-There are two out-of-the-box T compsets that use these forcing data: T1850G, which uses CISM2, and T1850G1, which uses CISM1. **You should run these compsets at f09_g17 resolution --- i.e., with the same land resolution and ocean mask used to create the forcing data.** You can use any CISM resolution, although the current forcing data only have complete forcings for Greenland, not Antarctica.
+There is one out-of-the-box T compset that uses these forcing data: T1850G. **You should run this compset at f09_g17 resolution --- i.e., with the same land resolution and ocean mask used to create the forcing data.** You can use any CISM resolution, although the current forcing data only have complete forcings for Greenland, not Antarctica.

-So a typical ``create_newcase`` command when running with CISM2, with the standard 4-km Greenland grid, would look like:
+So a typical ``create_newcase`` command when running with the standard 4-km Greenland grid, would look like:

 .. code-block:: console